-The fact is that the long term effects of microwave radiation on children’s developing brains is completely unknown.
+The fact is that the long term effects of microwave radiation on children’s developing brains are completely unknown.

 What is known is that a child’s brain is not fully developed until about age 20 and until that time, the skull is thinner to permit its continued growth and development.
-Hence, a child’s brain is extremely sensitive to the effects of any type of EMF radiation.
+Hence, a child’s brain is extremely sensitive to the effects of any type of EMF radiation (1).

 Wireless Baby Monitors: The Elephant in the Nursery

-While most parents would agree that installing a cell phone tower next to a school would be dangerous and definitely not a good idea, many of these same parents are unaware of the very similar danger posed by a baby monitor, a device ironically designed for child safety!
+While most parents would agree that installing a cell phone tower next to a school would be dangerous and definitely not a good idea, many of these same parents are unaware of the very similar danger posed by baby monitors, devices ironically designed for child safety!

-In recent years, however, corded monitors have all but disappeared in favor of the new wireless models which pose the very severe risk of continuous microwave radiation in your child’s room.
+In recent years, however, corded baby monitors have all but disappeared in favor of the new wireless models which pose a very severe risk of continuous microwave radiation in your child’s room.

-According to PowerWatch, a wireless baby monitor at less than 1 meter away from the baby’s crib was roughly equivalent to the microwave radiation experienced from a cell phone tower only 150 meters away.
+According to Wired Child, a wireless baby monitor at less than 1 meter away from the baby’s crib was roughly equivalent to the microwave radiation experienced from a cell phone tower only 150 meters away.

-With monitors now wireless and the risk of strangulation from the cords no longer an issue, many parents are putting the monitors right in the crib so a distance of 1 meter or less is not so far fetched.
+With most baby monitors now wireless and the risk of strangulation from the cords no longer an issue, many parents are putting them right in the crib so a distance of 1 meter or less is not so far fetched.
 Even a wireless monitor across the room would still pose a danger, albeit a reduced one.

-How to Monitor Your Baby Without Wireless Technology
+How to Keep Tabs on Your Baby Without Wireless Baby Monitors

 The best way to keep tabs on your baby is to have the child’s nursery next to the master bedroom and use your ears.
 It’s how Grandma did it after all!

-If you absolutely must have a baby monitor for when your child is napping during the day and you are elsewhere in the house doing chores, then use one of the old style corded monitors that you can probably find at a garage sale for next to nothing.
+If you absolutely must have a baby monitor for when your child is napping during the day and you are elsewhere in the house doing chores, then use one of the old-style corded (analog) monitors that you can probably find at a garage sale for next to nothing.